 • Blend Red Chiles: Once the red chiles are softened, use a slotted spoon to remove the chiles from the liquid and place them in blender with 1 cup chicken broth.
 Blend until smooth.

-• Combine sauces: Pour red chile sauce mixture into a fine mesh strainer set over the pot with the green sauce.
+• Combine: Pour red chile sauce mixture into a fine mesh strainer set over the pot with the green sauce.
 Use a spoon to press it through the strainer and into the pot.
 Season with salt and simmer for 10 minutes.
 Add 2/3 cup more chicken broth.
 Simmer for 20 minutes.
 Taste and add a dash of oregano, or ground cumin, if needed.

 • Add Tortillas: Add crispy tortillas to the sauce and toss until well coated.